Preimplantation genetic testing (PGD/PGS)

 PGD/PGS is like a boon to the couple with severe infertility problems, recurrent miscarriages, repetitive IVF failures in older couples trying for pregnancy.
 It is best to choose IVF with PGS/PGD to prevent complications and to prevent specific defects from spreading to the child.

 Nearly 70% of miscarriages or pregnancy loss is because of chromosomal defects in early pregnancy.
 However, PGS/PGD tests can diagnose these defects early and help you to prevent these miscarriages and other complications.
 Thus, the chance of a healthy pregnancy also becomes high.

-If you decide to undergo IVF or ICSI fertility treatment, ask your fertility expert about the genetic tests.
-If there are any hereditary problems or if the tests are required for the fertility problem you face, they might suggest you undergo PGD/PGS.
+If you decide to undergo IVF or ICSI fertility treatment, ask your fertility expert about the Preimplantation Genetic Testing.
+If there are any hereditary problems or if the tests are required for the fertility problem you face, then at Ziva fertility Clinic Hyderabad we might suggest you undergo PGD/PGS.

-Our fertility doctors at ZIVA Fertility Centre say that PGS/PGD tests have numerous benefits associated with your children’s health as they can diagnose various health ailments before your child is born.
-For more crystal clear information about PGD/PGS or experiencing any infertility problems, contact our experts at ZIVA Fertility Center for a straightforward solution.
+Our fertility doctors at ZIVA Fertility Centre, Hyderabad, say that PGS/PGD tests have numerous benefits associated with your children’s health as they can diagnose various health ailments before your child is born.
+For more crystal clear information about PGD/PGS or experiencing any infertility problems, contact our experts at ZIVA Fertility Center, Hyderabad for a straightforward solution.